 I believe in hands-on learning.Wayne LoseyInvested over 1 year ago

 I love the idea and I believe my kids will love them.Joshua BrigmanInvested about 1 year ago

 I think this is an amazing product and a very fun way to learn engineering.Ryan HabibInvested over 1 year ago

-RaceYa sounds like a very interesting way to teach kids STEM as well as engage them in some real games.Ranjit RaveendranInvested about 1 year ago
+RaceYa sounds like a very interesting way to teach kids STEM as well as engage them in some real games.Ranjit RaveendranInvested over 1 year ago

 I have two girls that I would like them to get into STEM.
-Plus, I'm a gadget person that loves to tinker with all stuff electrical/computer based.Marc RocheInvested about 1 year ago
+Plus, I'm a gadget person that loves to tinker with all stuff electrical/computer based.Marc RocheInvested over 1 year ago

-I love the idea of children learning from playing with toys, the concept is very promising, so I look forward to seeing this idea take over the earth.Jacqueline CapatulaInvested about 1 year ago
+I love the idea of children learning from playing with toys, the concept is very promising, so I look forward to seeing this idea take over the earth.Jacqueline CapatulaInvested over 1 year ago

 I believe in the product of engaging young kids in technology they can relate to , play and learn in the STEM world.
-Here's to success!Michael MarquezInvested about 1 year ago
+Here's to success!Michael MarquezInvested over 1 year ago

 I invested because companies like this are the future of quality education.
-Public-private partnership that enhances the best parts of the classroom and encourages real-world problem-solvingCameron WoodwardInvested about 1 year ago
+Public-private partnership that enhances the best parts of the classroom and encourages real-world problem-solvingCameron WoodwardInvested over 1 year ago